 Here are is a bright line general rule in this confusing minefield:

 When the RI divorce is pending and final judgment has not entered, almost all Providence Family Court Judges will restrain overnight visitors of the opposite sex when the children are home.
-In addition, most judges will restrain an introduction to a new boyfriend/ girlfriend with the minor children while the divorce is pending.
+In addition, some judges may restrain an introduction to a new boyfriend/ girlfriend with the minor children while the divorce is pending.

 Rhode Island Judges usually take the position that it is not in the best interest of the children for a person to introduce a child to a romantic partner when a divorce is pending.
 All the standard excuses will not work in Rhode Island Family Court.
 The Judges have heard it a million times before.